LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/node_postprocessors/index.md

 Node postprocessors are a set of modules that take a set of nodes, and apply some kind of transformation or filtering before returning them.

-In LlamaFlow, node postprocessors are most commonly applied within a query engine, after the node retrieval step and before the response synthesis step.
+In llamaflowjs, node postprocessors are most commonly applied within a query engine, after the node retrieval step and before the response synthesis step.

-LlamaFlow offers several node postprocessors for immediate use, while also providing a simple API for adding your own custom postprocessors.
+llamaflowjs offers several node postprocessors for immediate use, while also providing a simple API for adding your own custom postprocessors.

 ## Usage Pattern